-This week, Hit Songs Deconstructed will publish its mid-year trend report, The State of the Hot 100 Top 10, which takes an in-depth look at the compositional trends related to songs that land in the Hot 100 Top 10, as well as how the artists, writers, producers and labels behind them are evolving.
+This week, Hit Songs Deconstructed published its mid-year trend report, The State of the Hot 100 Top 10, which takes an in-depth look at the compositional trends related to songs that land in the Hot 100 Top 10, as well as how the artists, writers, producers and labels behind them are evolving.

 Looking at some of the top industry players, Justin Bieber was the top performing artist with four hits and 24 weeks in the Top 10.
 Ariana Grande also led the pack with the most #1 hits, remaining in the Top 10 for five weeks with her chart-topping duets Rain On Me and Stuck With U. The top performing song was Roddy Ricch’s The Box, which spent 25 weeks in the Top 10 and 11 weeks at #1, the most of any song during the time period.
 Behind the scenes, OZ and Poo Bear were tied as the top songwriters with three hits and 23 weeks in the Top 10, each.
 OZ was also the top producer with three hits thanks to his collaborations with Travis Scott, Drake and Future.